 VirtualBox stores all its global and machine-specific configuration data in XML documents.
 We intentionally do not document the specifications of these files, as we must reserve the right to modify them in the future.
 We therefore request that these files not be edited manually.
-VirtualBox provides complete access to its configuration data through its Application Programming Interface (API) and the VBoxManage command line tool; see Chapter 7, VBoxManage reference.
+VirtualBox provides complete access to its configuration data through its Application Programming Interface (API) and the VBoxManage command line tool; see chapter 8, VBoxManage reference, page 82.